supaglue-labs/supaglue/docs/docs/tutorials/unify-objects-with-entities.md

 ## Associate the Entity for syncs

-To use the Entity for [Managed Syncs](../integration-patterns/managed-syncs), navigate to **Configuration --> Sync Configs**, where you should have already defined one for Hubspot and Salesforce.
+To use the Entity for [Managed Syncs](../integration-patterns/managed-syncs), navigate to **Syncs --> Sync Configs**, where you should have already defined one for Hubspot and Salesforce.

 <ThemedImage
 alt="entity tutorial sync config"